gabrielflorit/APtoJSON/README.md

 # ap2json
 TODO
-explain how this only does primaries for now also do the non-ru version - make script spit out state-level make the makefile delete nextrequest and timeframe so we don't have to do it then.
+explain how this only does primaries for now

 Convert AP API results to many JSON files, one per state-party-racetype combination.